depressed-pho/quick-mining/README.md

 Players with operator privileges can also change worldwide settings by typing `/qmine:admin` on the chat screen.

+* **Consume hunger bar proportionally to the number of blocks mined**:
+  Turning this option on makes quick-mining consume the hunger bar the same way as mining blocks in the regular way.
+And when the hunger bar of the player drops below 3 points (1.5 ham shanks), they lose their ability to perform quick-mining.
+Turning it off may slightly improve performance of the addon but makes it OP so it's not recommended.
 * **Time budget for quick-mining in milliseconds per tick**: Setting this to higher values may speed up the process of quick-mining, but can cause severe server lags.
 MCBE addons are single-threaded, that is, addon